snowyu/amforth/trunk/doc/source/TG/recipes/Hifive1.rst

 Application Setup
 -----------------

-Checkout svn with at least rev. 2300.
-It contains an appl/hifive1 directory with the necessary files. place the binaries from above somewhere in PATH and call make.
+Checkout amforth svn with at least rev. 2300.
+It contains an `appl/hifive1` directory with the necessary files. place the binaries for `openocd` and `gdb` somewhere in your `PATH` and call `make`.

-The Makefile can upload the hex file to the controller using openocd and gdb as well.
+The Makefile at `hifive/` can upload the hex file to the controller using `openocd` and `gdb`.

 .. code-block:: bash